-The longer you breastfeed the better for you and your baby, but there will probably come a time when you want to stop.
-Here are some tips to help:
+The longer you breastfeed the better for you and your baby, but there will eventually come a time when you want to stop.
+Here are some tips to help.

 How to stop breastfeeding toddlers

 Again, it’s important to stop breastfeeding gradually.
 Toddlers can sometimes be a little resistant to change, so these tips might help avoid some tantrums and tears!

 - One approach is to keep on breastfeeding only when your little one asks, but stop offering them the breast at any other time and give them drink from a cup instead.
 If they are a bit older, tell them your plans to stop breastfeeding.

 - If they are old enough to understand about time, you could make stopping a special date to aim for.
 This way, they might be prepared when the time comes.

 When you stop breastfeeding, your breasts may seem a little droopy, but they'll perk up again over the following months as fatty tissue begins to replace the milk-producing tissue.
 Make sure to wear a good fitting bra to avoid any lasting effects.
 You can find out what to look for in our page on getting a new bra.